Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

+We end this section with the curious observation that a product formula also arises for a slight modification of the Macdonald index:

 where we left out a factor $(1-ts)$ from the numerator, which corresponds to the contribution of the positive root component of the zero mode $\lambda_{1+}$.
-Using our general expression for the basic hypergeometric integral \eqref{eq:ressum-gen-basic-hypergeom-integral} and simplifying the result using the non-terminating version of the $q$-Saalsch\"utz summation \eqref{eq:q-saalschutz-non-term}, we find that
+Using our general expression for the basic hypergeometric integral \eqref{eq:ressum-gen-basic-hypergeom-integral} and simplifying the result using the non-terminating version of the $q$-Saalsch\"utz summation \eqref{eq:q-saalschutz-non-term}, we find that\footnote{To the best of our knowledge, this result has appeared before only recently, implied by Corollary 10.6 of \cite{COHL2023102517}.
+Although the result seems similar to the so-called Askey-Roy integral \cite{Askey-Roy-1986} (see also Section 4.11 of \cite{Gasper_Rahman_2004} and more recently \cite{Cohl_2022}), we have not been able to find a direct relation.}